Using content libraries and randomized content blocks in Open edX

 Enable content libraries in Open edX Studio

-Navigate back to the course outline, and add a randomized content block.
+Navigate back to the course outline, then to the unit you wish to add the content library to.

-Select the library you want to add to the block & adjust your parameters
+Select the library you want to add to the block and adjust your parameters.